 Over a period of four years Cherchbi transformed this low value fleece into a high quality cloth: the Herdwick No.10.
 Herdwick No.10 is a pure wool, it’s colour and texture derived from the distinctive Herdwick fleece.
 It is spun, woven and finished entirely in the British Isles.
 The fleece originates in the Cumbrian Lake District and is spun into yarn in Kilcar, County Donegal.
 The spinning process is slowed giving the yarn greater strength.
 This is woven into cloth in Pembrokeshire, Wales.
 Extra picks are added into the loom creating an unusually dense weave.
 The tweed is sent to Galashiels in the Scottish borders where it undergoes specialist finishing.
 Finally, in Lancashire, the finished wool tweed is bonded to its cotton.

 Cherchbi has now become a leather goods and accessories brand using the best natural raw materials including vegetable-tanned English saddle leather, their own Herdwick No.10 wool tweed, brass Riri zips, cotton, linen and solid brass & pewter hardware.
 Most of these materials are locally sourced to their specification and are natural and sustainable.
-Our wonderful Cherchbi Travel Wallets have now sold out and will not be made again.
+Our wonderful Cherchbi Watch Wallets have now sold out and may just be made again.

 Abraham Moon Mills – Schofield limited edition watch straps, the Schofield Strap Kit and Schofield Watch Wallet

 Abraham Moon and Sons is a family owned company located in Yorkshire, traditional home of the English cloth mills.